War Memorial Stadium (Buffalo, New York): Closing and demolition

 The Bisons moved to newly constructed Pilot Field following the 1987 season.
 The final event at the venue saw the Akron Zips defeat the Canisius Golden Griffins 11–2 on May 6, 1989.
 Canisius moved its football and baseball teams to the newly built Demske Sports Complex.

 War Memorial Stadium was demolished in 1989 and replaced with the Johnnie B. Wiley Amateur Athletic Sports Pavilion, a high school athletic field.
 Built in 1992 for $6.8 million, the complex incorporates the original entrances from War Memorial Stadium.
 It was previously home to the Buffalo Gladiators, an amateur football team.

-The original flag pole from center field at War Memorial Stadium was preserved and installed at Pilot Field in July 1990, where it stands to this day.
+The original flag pole from center field at War Memorial Stadium was preserved and installed at Pilot Field (now known as Sahlen field) in July 1990, where it stands to this day.

 Notable events

 Football

 A preseason neutral site Canadian Football League game between the Hamilton Tiger-Cats and the Toronto Argonauts took place at the venue on August 11, 1951.
 Hamilton defeated Toronto by a score of 17–11.

 The venue was host to the Coaches All-America Game from 1961 to 1965.
 Originally called the Graduation Bowl in its inaugural year, the game was an exhibition between the best college seniors in America who were turning professional.

 The stadium hosted three postseason American Football League games: